The Eyes of the World is Now Streaming on PBS.org

 “It brings history to life.
 I was absolutely dazzled.”

-Dr. Louise Mirrer, President and CEO, New-York Historical Society
+Dr. Louise Mirrer, President and CEO, The New York Historical

 “I am a big fan….
 I love the combination of music and history….
 Music captures our imaginations and transports us.
 With his multi-media presentations, John has a unique ability to bring the past to life, engaging our intellect and our sensibilities.
 He is a gifted storyteller.”